masterbtc/documentation-1/docs/markdown/pages/Attestation-Protocol.md

 *claim creation overview*

-After a trust chain is build, a claimant account holder is able to create verifiable claims.
-These claims can be verified without needing to participate in a trust chain in any way.
+After a trust chain is build, a claimant account holder is able to create authenticated claims.
+The authenticity of these claims can be verified without needing to participate in a trust chain in any way.
 Only the root account must be known and trusted.

-To do so, the claimant account holder creates a signature token based on the following claim properties: a claim payload (which can be data of any kind and length), the attestation context, the attestation path (which is the path from the claimant attestor account up to the root account) and the claimant account itself as creator account.
+To do so, the claimant account holder creates a signature token based on the following claim properties: a claim payload (which can be data of any kind and length), the attestation context, the attestation path (which is the path from the claimant's attestor account up to the root account) and the claimant account itself as creator account.

 Even though the creatorAccount property isn't necessary needed for verification (because the signature token already includes this information), it should nevertheless be part of a claim object.
 The reason is human readability.
 One should be able to see the origin of a claim without the need to actually verify it.